taw27/ClassicArcadeGame/README.md

 ## Description

-A replica od a classic arcade game where the player is required to avoid enemies and reach the end of the game
+A replica of a classic arcade game where the player is required to avoid enemies and reach the end of the game

  + _The player starts at the bottom mid of the game board_
  + _3 Enemies appear at random at the stone section (row 2-4 from top) of the game board moving left to right_